ExaScience/elprep/README.md

 Use the Google [forum](https://groups.google.com/d/forum/elprep) for discussions.
 You need a Google account to subscribe through the forum URL.
 You can also subscribe without a Google account by sending an email to elprep+subscribe@googlegroups.com.

 You can also contact us via exascience@imec.be directly.

+For inquiries about commercial licensing options contact us via exascience@imec.be.

 # Citing elPrep